mrminy/Master_Thesis/README.md

 - Try to take the difference between frame 1 and frame 4 and feed it to the autoencoder
 - Try to make a decoder that decodes the latent space from the CNN in the DQN/A3C.
 Prediction net can then use one of the first layers in the decoder.
 - Try with different dropout rate for the prediction network (0.05 --> from the Deep PILCO paper)
+- Test against a randomly generated uncertainty distribution (to see if the action uncertainty actually helps)

 ##### TODO DQN
 - Implement prioritized experience replay (dynamics model will benefit from this as well)